killera/killera.github.com/_posts/2018-10-03-dotnetcore-foreign-key-case-sensitive.md

 ### Entity Framework Core Implementation

-Now we will try to use EntityFrameworkCore to load the data:

-The class definition will look like:
+Let's use EntityFrameworkCore to load the data.
+The entity definition will look like:

 ```csharp
 public class Product